elviskim18/e-Health/README.md

 #### live link
- - run the following live link in your browser  https://e-afaya.herokuapp.com/
+ - run the following live link in your browser
+ - To get login check the doctors database or register
+ - You can test out logins with this:
+ - username : faithneema@gmail.com
+ - password : 333

 ***